HamedEzati/SocialNetwork-support-mysql-mongoDB/README.md

 # SocialNetwork-support-mysql-mongoDB
-this project support two database. you can change database in properties.
+This project support two database. you can change database in properties.
 * Mysql
 * MongoDB